How Cisco Webex Transforms Your Distance Learning Schedule

 You can manage your faculty without leaving Webex.
 That includes not just sending messages, but editing, deleting, threading, and even GIFs and file sharing.

-You can install your first three (free) universal channels here.
+You can install your first (free) universal channel with up to three organizations here.

 3. Digital whiteboards for distance learning with Appspace